Skip to the content

 WHO Laboratory biosafety guidance related to the novel coronavirus – Interim guidance (12 Feb 2020)

-Laboratory Biosafety Guidelines for Handling and Processing Specimens Associated with Coronavirus Disease 2019 (COVID-19) – Interim guideline (31 March 2020)
+Laboratory Biosafety Guidelines for Handling and Processing Specimens Associated with Coronavirus Disease 2019 (COVID-19) – Laboratory Biosafety Guidelines for working with SARS-CoV-2

 Dealing with COVID-19 contaminated waste: Guideline by Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (German)